There's no single test for schizophrenia. The condition is usually diagnosed after assessment by a mental health specialist.

 Related illnesses

-Sometimes it might not be clear whether someone has schizophrenia.
-If you have other symptoms at the same time, you have a related mental illness.
+Sometimes it might not be clear if someone has schizophrenia.
+If you have other symptoms at the same time, you may have a related mental illness.
 This could be bipolar disorder or schizoaffective disorder.

 Bipolar disorder